How to get Bushfire Smoke out of Your House

 How to get bushfire smoke out of house?

 So you realised too late, or the kids left the door open.
 What ever the reason, you might find your house full of smoke.
-Then you are left wondering how to reduce smoky air in your house.
+Then you are left wondering how to reduce smoky air in the house.

 Do air conditioners filter out smoke?